 If you use the working directory setting, always run Terraform from a complete copy of the configuration directory.
 Moving one subdirectory to a new location can result in unexpected content uploads.

 Important: Unlike other settings, locks can also be managed by users with permission to lock and unlock the workspace.
 (More about permissions.)

 If you need to prevent Terraform runs for any reason, you can lock a workspace.
-This prevents users with write access from manually queueing runs, prevents automatic runs due to changes to the backing VCS repo, and prevents the creation of runs via the API.
+This prevents users with permission to queue plans from manually queueing runs, prevents automatic runs due to changes to the backing VCS repo, and prevents the creation of runs via the API.
 To enable runs again, a user must unlock the workspace.

 Locking a workspace also restricts state uploads.
 In order to upload state, the workspace must be locked by the user who is uploading state.

-Users with write access can lock and unlock a workspace, but can't unlock a workspace which was locked by another user.
-Users with admin privileges can force unlock a workspace even if another user has locked it.
+Users with permission to lock and unlock a workspace can't unlock a workspace which was locked by another user.
+Users with admin access to a workspace can force unlock a workspace even if another user has locked it.